 The northern and western temple facades have richly decorated terracotta work.
 The eastern temple has beautiful lime and mortar relief work with the large scene of the Kurukshetra taking centre stage above one of the arches.
 The fourth temple has simple terracotta motifs on its walls.

 The northern temple has panels depicting scenes from the Puranas, Ramayana, Mahabharata, Krishna Leela, different forms of Ma Shakti, social and rural life, damsels, musicians, dancers and others.

-One of the most remarkable panels is the one of Lord Shiva sitting with Nandi and Bhringi serving him.
+One of the most remarkable panels is the one of Lord Shiva sitting with Nandi with Bhringi serving him.
 The central arch in the western temple shows Lord Rama sitting on the shoulders of Lord Hanuman battling the ten-headed Ravana.
 The expressions and detailing that has gone into each part of this panel titled ‘Last Prayer of Ravana’ is spectacular.
 Lord Krishna and Radha Devi, scenes from the Srimad Bhagavata Purana narrating the life of Lord Krishna and Durga Devi slaying demons are lifelike.

-Though this temple is protected by the Archaeological Survey of India (ASI), a great deal will need to be done quickly to prevent the Bhagirathi river from submerging this rare temple complex in its unfathomable waters.
+Though this temple is protected by the Archaeological Survey of India (ASI), a great deal will need to be done quickly to prevent the Bhagirathi River from submerging this rare temple complex in its unfathomable waters.

 Written by Lakshmi Subramanian

 * Photos are only symbolic (Taken from public domain/internet and any copyright infringement is unintentional and regrettable)